Skip to content

 Subscribing to our mailing list for updates

 We regularly release new versions of the Stripe API that bring new features and bug fixes.
-You can subscribe to the api-announce mailing list to be notified of updates that may affect users of your connector.
+You can subscribe to the api-announce mailing list to be notified of updates that might affect users of your connector.

 Securely collecting payment details